The-Poolz/Acl.Net.Core/README.md

 ## `IInitialDataSeeder` Interface

 The `IInitialDataSeeder` interface is a crucial part of the `Acl.Net.Core` library.
-It is used to seed initial data into the database when the application starts.
+It is used to seed initial data into the database when the migrations applied.
 The library provides a default implementation, `RoleDataSeeder`, which seeds two roles: `AdminRole` and `UserRole`.

 The `IInitialDataSeeder` interface is used in the `AclDbContext` and `AclManager` classes to seed the initial roles and to check permissions.